h1yung/pywebio_apps/README.md

 <img src="https://user-images.githubusercontent.com/54069717/130252576-4cc35869-af62-4c72-87d1-093559197ee3.png" width="512"/>

 ## notetube.py
 YouTube + note-taking application that encourages productivity.
 Parents can set a password for a session that their children can access to watch only a custom alotted amount of videos.
-Children can take notes for each video they watch in a session, which is saved for them to view later as well as reported to the parent's email when they run out of v ideos.
+Children can take notes for each video they watch in a session, which is saved for them to view later as well as reported to the parent's email when they run out of videos.
 Parents then can evaluate the children's notes and productivity and grant them an appropriate amount of videos to watch.

 <img src="https://user-images.githubusercontent.com/54069717/130252741-5c0d83e5-d147-441e-ac08-cbd63a93be71.png" width="512"/>
 <img src="https://user-images.githubusercontent.com/54069717/130252797-e0775d23-bd8c-4abe-825e-8b1af5c9aafe.png" width="512"/>